 **Note - before you can submit trades within Wealthscape, make sure Fidelity has enabled block trading for your firm.
 You can do this by calling or emailing Wealthscape's trading support team.

-Whether you're submitting trades for one account, submitting trades for mutual fund orders only, or generating block trades, Autopilot will always generate a single file for upload into Wealthscape.
+Whether you're submitting trades for one account, submitting trades for mutual fund orders only, or generating block trades, Trading will always generate a single file for upload into Wealthscape.

 To execute trades, login to Wealthscape and click Tools > Imports > Block Orders & Allocations, and upload the trade file.